s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

   - Enable CloudFront access logs
   - Capture requests that are sent to the cloudFront API
 - Origin Access Identity (OAI) for sharing private content
+- add HTTPS to a static website hosted in S3

 ## CloudFront Signed URLs and Signed Cookies
 - Allow you to control who can access your content